MLMogford/MLMogford.github.io/_posts/2022-08-17-maximising-sensitivity-at-fixed-specificity.md

-For the Sensitivity at Specificity to work, α is the inverse of the desired Specificity, γ is a hyperparameter that requires tuning, and threshold is the threshold that is given by the post-test analysis to achieve a 96% Specificity.
+For the Sensitivity at Specificity to work, α is the inverse of the desired Specificity, γ is a hyperparameter that requires tuning, and threshold is the threshold that is given by the post-test analysis to achieve a desired Specificity (i.e. 1-0.96=0.4 for a 96% Specificity).

-The application of hinge loss as an approximation has been replicated on the cancer screening dataset supplied by BreastScreen Australia.
-The rectified linear  hinge loss shows no improvement over cross entropy when AUC is examined, and although the Sensitivity at a target Specificity does improve.
-This demonstrates that the shape of the Receiver Operating Characteristic can be modified.
+Experimental results showed the rectified linear hinge loss (as seen in Figure 2) did not improvem over cross entropy when AUROC was examined, although the Sensitivity at a target Specificity does improve.
+This demonstrates that the shape of the Receiver Operating Characteristic curve can be modified.
 In addition, the loss bound provided by a linear function can potentially be improved upon by imposing a tighter upper bound to the step function.

-It has been shown that ranking with a surrogate hinge loss is effective for maximising Sensitivity at a set Specificity, however, hinge loss does not provide a tight upper bound for the Zero-One loss step function.
+Ranking with a surrogate hinge loss is effective for maximising Sensitivity at a set Specificity, however, hinge loss does not provide a tight upper bound for the Zero-One loss step function.
 Cross entropy uses the log function to discriminate probabilities of groups with good performance on normally distributed datasets.
-The application of the log function as a tighter upper bound is an appealing area of future work.
+The application of the log function as a tighter upper bound is an area of future work that shows theoretical promise.
 It has already been shown that ranking loss functions can be applied to specific non-decomposable objectives, and the work so far relies on hinge loss.
 Ranking with the logarithmic function as an upper bound has challenges related to numerical stability and further work to show it's effectiveness and practical use is required.
 The benefits of this future work are ranking loss methods that perform as well or better than BCE loss, but can be explicitly applied to non-decomposable objectives.
+The formulation of a decomposable logarithmic function bounded ranking loss function is described below.